 - Action (A): All the possible moves that the agent can make

-- State (S): Current situation returned by the environment or State / situation in which agent is operating currently.
+- State (S): Current situation returned by the environment or State/situation in which an agent is operating currently.

-- Reward (R): Immediate return send back from environment to evaluate last action.
+- Reward (R): Immediate return sends back from the environment to evaluate the last action.
 Feedback from the environment on the work done.

-- Policy (π): Agents strategy to determine next action based on the current state.
-Its a method to map agent’s state to actions.
+- Policy (π): Agents strategy to determine the next action based on the current state.
+It’s a method to map the agent’s state to actions.

 - Value (V): Expected long-term return with discount, as opposed to the short-term.
-Future reward that an agent would receive by taking an action in a particular state / states.
+The future reward that an agent would receive by taking action in a particular state/states.

 - Q-value or action-value (Q): Q-value is similar to Value, except that it takes an extra parameter, the current action a.

-Learning style here is more concerned with how agent ought to take actions.
-It learn from interaction with environment to meet a goal or simply learns from reward and punishments.
+Learning style here is more concerned with how an agent ought to take actions.
+It learns from interaction with the environment to meet a goal or simply learns from reward and punishments.

 Demystifying – Reinforcement Learning (RL)

-Reinforcement Learning (RL) algorithms learns to react to the environment.
+Reinforcement Learning (RL) algorithms learn to react to the environment.
 TD-learning and Q-Learning are two of the best algorithms in this learning.
-I remember reading a book on reinforcement learning some years back with focus on “Intelligent Machines”.
-Three methods of 3 methods of reinforced learning was discussed at greater level as below.
+I remember reading a book on reinforcement learning some years back with a focus on “Intelligent Machines”.
+Three methods of 3 methods of reinforced learning were discussed at a greater level as below.

-- Q-Learning – This is commonly used in model free approach.
+- Q-Learning – This is commonly used in a model-free approach.
 The value update rule is the core of the Q-learning algorithm.
 Q-learning policies are is greedy.
 Q and TD are related, but not the same.
 Q learning is one form of reinforcement learning in which the agent learns an evaluation function over states and actions from policy and value iteration

 - Temporal Difference Learning – TD-learning seems to be closest to how humans learn in this type of situation.